reijer-dev/decompiler-benchmarking/README.md

 provide one that satisfies its needs.
 The c generator will then ask a producing class to make one.
 The same goes for structs and global variables.
-Every producer is asked for the includes it uses and the c generator will make sure every include is included only once.
+Every producer is asked for the includes it uses and the c generator will make sure every #include is included only once.
+To distinguish code, one must also add ones own constant to EFeaturePrefix. java.
+Make sure it is unique.
 In order to actually generate pieces of code, one or more of these interfaces must be implemented: **IExpressionGenerator**, **IFunctionGenerator**, **IGlobalVariableGenerator**, **IStatementGenerator**, or **IStructGenerator**.
 If you want